lockevod/Karoo-KDoubleType/README.md

 - Made possible by the generous usage terms of timklge (apache 2.0).
 He has a great development and I use part of his code to create this extension. https://github.com/timklge?tab=repositories
+- Thanks to valterc for the great ki2 app.
+Colors file is from his app.
 - Thanks to Hammerhead for the great Karoo device.
 - Thanks to DC Rainmaker for the great guide to sideload apps.
 - Thanks to Boxicons for the great icons.